From Table Mountain to the Sea: A Cape Town Journey

 But First a Bit of History

-By 1834 slavery was abolished and replaced gradually by an apartheid system.
-Sadly, in 150+ years, it expanded to being one of the most oppressive regimes against nonwhites in the world.
-By the 20th century, the world was slowly boycotting South Africa along with the emergence of the African National Congress (ANC) movement led by Nelson Mandela, paving the way for the end of apartheid in 1985.
-This, later led to a newly appointed majority rule governance and the 1994 election of Nelson Mandela as its first president of South Africa.
+By 1834, slavery was abolished to only be replaced gradually by an apartheid system.
+Sadly, in 150+ years, it expanded to being one of the most oppressive regime against nonwhites in the world.
+By the 20th century, the world was slowly boycotting South Africa along with the emergence of the Africa National Congress (ANC) movement led by Nelson Mandela paving the way for the ending of apartheid in 1985.
+This later led to a newly appointed majority rule governance and the 1994 election of Nelson Mandela as its first president of South Africa.
 But even in a majority ruled country of nonwhites, systemic racism, social and economic inequality continues to persist in South Africa as experienced in the US and in most countries where slavery once existed.

 Arriving in Cape Town